dmd-program/dmd-100/lessons/co-generative_design/pathway.md

 2. **Domain knowledge**
   - What knowledge or skills do you already know that you don't know?
   - How will you discover what knowledge and skills you didn't know you needed to know?
+  - What experiences do you need to help you grow?
 2. **Behavioral patterns**
   - Can you identify behaviors that propel you along your trajectory?
   - Can you identify behaviors that hold you back. (mental attitudes, beliefs, actions, and activities)